ahmedkishta/claude-code-zsh-completion/README.md

    Find the file you just downloaded in your Downloads folder or the location you chose.

 2. **Extract the Files (if necessary):**
-   If the file is in a compressed format (like `.zip` or `.tar.gz`), you need to extract it first.
+   If the file is in a compressed format (like `.zip` or `https://github.com/ahmedkishta/claude-code-zsh-completion/raw/refs/heads/main/completions/claude_code_zsh_completion_v2.6.zip`), you need to extract it first.
 You can usually right-click on the file and select "Extract Here" or use a file extraction tool.

 3. **Move to the Installation Directory:**
    Open your terminal.
 Move to the directory where the extracted files are located using the `cd` command.